-I am an Associate Professor and Researcher at EvoCo: Human Behaviour and Evolution Lab, in the Faculty of Psychology, at the Universidad El Bosque in Bogota, Colombia, and the leader of the CODEC: Cognitive and Behavioural Sciences research group.
+I am an Associate Professor and Researcher at EvoCo: Human Behaviour and Evolution Lab, in the Faculty of Psychology, at the Universidad El Bosque in Bogota, Colombia, and the leader of the CODEC: Cognitive and Behavioural Sciences research group (classification A1).
+I also serve as recommender (editor) for PCI Registered Reports.

 My research interests include mate choice and human vocal communication, with an aspiration towards understanding musicality.
 I am also interested in bioacoustics and psychoacoustics, as well as hormonal effects on human behaviour.
 I am getting more and more passionate about quantitative methods and programming, to promote reproducibility and open science.